Gunnar Hoglund: Oakland Athletics / Athletics

-On March 16, 2022, the Blue Jays traded Hoglund, Kevin Smith, Zach Logue, and Kirby Snead to the Oakland Athletics for Matt Chapman.
-Hoglund made his professional debut in mid-July while on a rehab start with the Arizona Complex League Athletics before being assigned to the Stockton Ports after two games.
+On March 16, 2022, the Blue Jays traded Hoglund, Kevin Smith, Zach Logue, and Kirby Snead to the Oakland Athletics in exchange for Matt Chapman.
+Hoglund made his professional debut in mid-July while on a rehab start with the rookie–level Arizona Complex League Athletics before being assigned to the Single–A Stockton Ports after two games.
+He pitched a total of eight innings between the two teams and gave up no earned runs.
+Hoglund opened the 2023 season with Stockton and was promoted to the High–A Lansing Lugnuts and Double–A Midland RockHounds during the season.
+Over 16 starts between the three teams, he went 2-5 with a 6.05 ERA and 46 strikeouts over 61 innings.